 Mr. Leong Kok Mun, Edmund - was appointed a Non-Executive Non-Independent Director of UOB-Kay Hian Holdings Limited and a member of the Audit Committee on 1 June 2021.
-He was appointed a member of the Nominating Committee on 28 April 2022.
+He was appointed a member of the Nominating Committee on 5 February 2024.

 Mr. Leong is the Managing Director, Head of Group Investment Banking of United Overseas Bank Limited ("UOB").
-He is responsible for the investment banking business of UOB spanning capital markets, mergers and acquisitions, leveraged finance, project finance and mezzanine capital.
-He has more than 24 years of investment banking origination and execution experience.
+He is responsible for the investment banking business of UOB spanning debt & equity capital markets, corporate finance & advisory, infrastructure & project finance and syndicated financing.
+He has more than 25 years of investment banking origination and execution experience.
 Mr. Leong also represents UOB as a Director of UOB Asset Management Ltd and a Non-Executive Director of ICHX Tech Pte.
-Ltd., which owns ADDX, a full-service capital markets platform with Monetary Authority of Singapore (MAS) licenses for the issuance, custody and secondary trading of digital securities.
+Ltd., which owns ADDX, a fullservice capital markets platform with Monetary Authority of Singapore (MAS) licenses for the issuance, custody and secondary trading of digital securities.

 Prior to joining UOB in 2015, he led the debt capital markets team at the investment banking arm of an international financial group.
 He also held senior roles specialising in capital markets at several international banks.